Debt Financing & Rates

 The Central Bank offers several interest rates to internal borrowers for their capital projects.

-CIP Rate: This rate applies during the construction-in-progress (CIP) period for projects that will require at least $1 million in debt financing.
+CIP Rate: This rate applies during the construction-in-progress (CIP) period for projects that request debt financing.
 At project completion, a long-term loan is initiated at the blended debt rate.
-This rate is updated monthly.
-View the CIP Rate
+The CIP rate is updated monthly.
+View the CIP Rate.

 T-bill Rates: Historical 90-day treasury bill rates